c0pperdragon/Amiga-Digital-Video/README.md

 ## Contact

-For general questions on the project and to reoport problems and give feedback, please use the github issue system.
+For general questions on the project and to report problems and give feedback, please use the github issue system.
 For specific questions, like ordering kits for the "Small" adapter, please email me at   reinhard.grafl (at) aon.at .